Spitfyre4/startup/README.md

 ### HTML

 - **HTML pages** - I have 6 HTML pages; A home page, an about page, an account detail page, a list of personal workouts, a catalog of other workours, and a workout information page
 - **Links** - The login page will take you to your personal workouts.
 There are labeled links that go to all the other pages in almost all the pages, including the github link.
-Only the workout catalog and user workouts can take you to view a specific workout.
+Only the workout catalog and user workouts can take you to view a specific workout
-- **Text** - Each of the voting choices is represented by a textual description.
+- **Text** - Full text in the about page, other pages have texts showing were things will be and explaining some things
 - **Images** - Home page has an image of a muscular arm
 - **DB/Login** - You can login in the home page.
 The user workouts and workout catalog will get their workouts from the database
 - **WebSocket** - The workout shows placeholders for the websocket data which will show live updates to the views and downloads of the workout